GoogleCloudPlatform/podcast/site/content/post/episode-23-humble-bundle-with-andy-oxfeld/index.md

 FRANCESC: Cool.
 Well, thanks so much for taking the time to come by the office and talk to us today.
 ANDY: Absolutely.
 Great to be here.
 Thanks for having me.
 MARK: Thanks so much.
 FRANCESC: Cool, so thanks again to Andy for such an interesting conversation.
-I really learned a lot about how they use the Google Cloud Platform, but also I learned a lot about cool things like they actually are very active on (inaudible).
+I really learned a lot about how they use the Google Cloud, but also I learned a lot about cool things like they actually are very active on (inaudible).
 MARK: Yeah.
 No, Humble Bundle's a really interesting product just from a business perspective if nothing else as well as sort of the stuff they've been doing for selling games and indie games and all sorts of good stuff.
 It's a project I've tracked for a really long time.
 FRANCESC: Yeah, I'm not sure buying more games is a very good idea for me right now 'cause--
 MARK: You can never have enough games.
 Ever.